If you’re starting an ecommerce business you’ve probably designed a beautiful website, worked on your product lists and prepared a marketing plan.

 - Additional Features

 Based on your business needs, are there any additional functions or offerings that you would like your payment gateway to provide?
-Some items to consider include if they offer recurring payments, what the customer experience is like, and can they accept multi-currency processing or international credit cards.
+Some items to consider include if they offer recurring payments, what the customer experience is like, and can they accept international credit cards.

 Added functionality can also include the integrations offered by the payment gateway, as it’s important to ensure that the payment gateway you select is able to support the shopping carts, billing systems, and accounting software that you may already be using.
 While it may not be a complete deal breaker if they don’t have one of the items in terms of added functionality that you’d like, being able to use the same provider for multiple functions can help simplify your business processes and save money in the process.